Jetal-Patel/Rohde-Schwarz/README.md

 # Rohde-Schwarz
-Example scripts to automate Rohde &amp; Schwarz T&amp;M Instruments
+Example scripts to automate Rohde and Schwarz Test and Measurement Equipment